Jeff-Lewis/async-eventemitter/README.md

 * Data sent to event listeners (`eg emit(data)`) must always be **zero** or **one** argument, and can *not* be a function.
-* Event listeners will always recieve the data object, which may or may not be undefined.
+* Event listeners will always receive the data object, which may or may not be undefined.
-* The second argument can only be a callback, and will only be supplied if the event listener has an arity of two or more (eg `function(e, next){}`).
+* The second argument can only be a callback and will always be supplied as this lib assumes all listeners are asynchronous.
-* Event listeners with an arity of one or zero (eg without a callback argument specified) will be treated as synchronous.
-* Even if all event listeners are synchronous, they will still be executed asynchronously (through setImmediate) and thus code suceeding `.emit()` will be executed before any event listeners.
-* Interupt the callback chain in async listeners by calling the callback with the error as the first parameter; in sync listeners by throwing an Error.
+* Interrupt the callback chain in async listeners by calling the callback with the error as the first parameter.

 ## Usage